Pelfox/subwin/README.md

 # subwin

-Captures system audio and transcribes speech into live subtitles/captions using OpenAI's Whisper.
+Captures system audio and transcribes speech into live captions using OpenAI's Whisper.
 This project is Work-In-Progress (WIP).

 ## Features